jonathonreed/atrf-journal/_posts/2017-11-17-we-can-still-be-here.md

 Well, I left Bezanson that morning, and that was it.
 My footprints lingered in the dust, their son remembered me for a while; but it wasn't my place.
 I cycled on with gratitude and fresh vegetables, but I still cycled on.

-I can tell you, though, the person that arrived in that small town on the edge of Alberta, was not quite the same person who left.
+I can tell you, though, the person that arrived in that small town on the edge of Alberta was not quite the same person who left.